recurser/clutch/README.markdown

 **Clutch has now been integrated into the [Transmission project](http://transmissionbt.com).
-The code is now hosted on in official Transmission svn repository, and further development will be done from there.
+The code is now hosted in the official Transmission svn repository, and further development will be done from there.
 This repository targets Transmission 1.2.2 and below only.**

 What Is Clutch?